JAWolfe04/CS5540-Big-Data-Project/README.md

 # Design
 ### The design involved several steps to develop this analysis.
-  1. Installed Cloudera which includes the following:
-      * Hadoop
-      * Spark
-      * Yarn
-  2. Developed Java script to pull Tweet information and extract Hashtags and URLS
+  1. Developed Java script to pull Tweet information and extract Hashtags and URLS
-      * Captured 100K tweets, approximately 10 hours of stream sampling
+      * Captured 250k tweets containing #coronavirus and filtered to only include tweets in english
-      * Used Java library, twitter4j-4.0.7, to access Twitter Streaming API
+      * It used Java library, twitter4j-4.0.7, to access the Twitter API
-      * Selected tweets over all other messages
-      * Excluded retweets and replies
-      * Only captured tweets containing Hashtags or URLs
       * Saved the collected tweets into files with each tweet JSON per line
-      * Extracted Hashtags and URLs from the collected tweets
-      * Saved the Hashtags and URLs into a text file with 10 Hashtags or URLs per line
       * All files were limited to approximately 64MB size by writting a new file if it may exceed the size
-  3. Used the Spark Word Counter capability to produce the word count analysis data.
-		   * Used Cloudera default configuration on a pseudo-distributed system
-		   * Transferred files with extracted Hashtags/URLs into hadoop file system within the VM
-		   * Transferred files were saved in a input folder to be used by Spark
-		   * Once Spark was finished, the results were extracted from hadoop and transferred out of the VM
-  4. Developed and implemented queries to provide data for visualations
+  2. Developed and implemented queries to provide data for visualations using java and accessing the spark library
+  3. Hosted a jetty REST API server in the application utilizing Spark to run queries
+  4. Developed a connection to the REST API through an Ionic application developed using Angular
   5. Used D3 to create visualations including
-      * A Bubble Chart to compare the different Hashtags associated with the corona virus and how often each Hashtag is used.
-      * A Bar Chart to show the top Hashtags in use.
+  6. Docker was utilized to containerize the REST API server and Ionic web application server

 ---

-# Tweet Storage
+# Libraries
-### A folder that contains multiple tweet files \(less than 64MB\) in a text format with each line that contains one tweet.
-Each line is a JSON format for a single tweet, but because it is not in a single named array with commas at the end of each line and it does not have keys associated with each line, the file is not a true JSON formatted file.
+We used numerous libraries to collect, analyze and display the data:
+* twitter4j-4.0.7
+* Appache Spark 2.4.5
+* Spark SQL 2.4.5
+* jetty 9.4.28.v20200408
+* Gson 2.8.6
+* Angular
+* Ionic
+* D3
+* Docker
 ---

 # Queries